NoBlanks/X470-F-Hackintosh/README.md

-# Ryzentosh (A new Intel Hackintosh is probably better tho)
+# ASUS ROG STRIX X470-F Gaming Hackintosh

 OUTDATED EFI, WILL NOT BE UPDATING THIS